hazelcast/hazelcast/hazelcast-documentation/src/MapEviction.md

 a distributed cache.
 If `time-to-live-seconds` is not 0 then entries older than `time-to-live-seconds` value will get evicted, regardless of the eviction policy set.
 Here is a sample configuration for eviction:

-<b>Note that LRU/LFU evictions work when statistics enabled.
+Note that LRU/LFU evictions work when statistics enabled.

 ```xml
 <hazelcast>